 Getting: An error occurred in communicating with the ionCube licensing server

-This is known to happen with Ubuntu images (not Debian images) and appears to be related to the lack of a base networking package.
+This is known to happen with Debian/Ubuntu images and appears to be related to the lack of a base networking package.
 To resolve this and to successfully license the Encoder use this command within the container (or update your Dockerfile as appropriate):

 Here is a short video demonstrating the issue and above solution: